melund/anypytools-example/readme.md

 ### Running the Example

-- Open the "Example.ipynb" in Jupyter lab or Visual Studio Code and run the cells to see the results.
+- Open the [example.ipynb](example.ipynb) in Jupyter lab or Visual Studio Code and run the cells to see the results.